Stem Cell Therapy May Be The Cure For Spinal Cord Injury

 The treatment is expected to go to the next stage of trials in the next few years, with the hope that this stem cell therapy can be used in modern medicine.

 This research forms another significant step towards stem cell therapy and spinal cord injury.
-Yet the type of cell used is still in contention when it come to human application. iPSC are undoubtedly a useful research tool in the laboratory and as a result because of their pluripotency, many scientists continue to hope that they can one day be used for therapeutic applications, including regenerative medicine in humans.
-This strategy continues to prove problematic as have been shown to produce lesions and tumours when injected or transplanted.
+Yet the type of cell used is still in contention when it comes to human application. iPSC are undoubtedly a useful research tool in the laboratory and as a result because of their pluripotency, many scientists continue to hope that they can one day be used for therapeutic applications, including regenerative medicine in humans.
+This strategy continues to prove problematic as have been shown to produce lesions and tumors when injected or transplanted.